The densest subgraph problem in sparse random graphs: Local weak convergence

-A \emph{unimodular Galton-Watson tree} with degree distribution $\pi$ is a random rooted tree $\TT$ obtained by a Galton-Watson branching process where the root has offspring distribution $\pi$ and all its descendants have offspring distribution $\widehat{\pi}$.
-The law of $\TT$ is unimodular, and is denoted by $\textsc{ugwt}(\pi)$.
-Such trees play a distinguished role as they are the local weak limits of many natural sequences of random graphs, including those produced by the pairing model.
+Let $\pi=\{\pi_k\}_{k\geq0}$ be a probability distribution on $\mathbb{N}$ with finite, nonzero mean.
+A \textit{unimodular Galton--Watson tree} with degree distribution $\pi$ is a random rooted tree obtained by a Galton--Watson branching process where the root has offspring distribution $\pi$ and all descendants have the size-biased offspring distribution $\widehat{\pi}=\{\widehat {\pi}_k\}_{k\geq0}$, where

+The resulting law is unimodular and is denoted by $\operatorname{UGWT}(\pi)$.
+Such trees play a distinguished role in the local weak convergence theory, as they are the limits of many natural sequences of random graphs, including the Erd\H{o}s--R\'enyi model and more generally, random graphs with prescribed degrees.